Coercive control is now a crime in Queensland

 Read time

-On 6 March 2024, Queensland passed laws to criminalise coercive control, becoming the second jurisdiction in Australia - after NSW - to do so.
+On 6 March 2024, Queensland passed laws to criminalise coercive control as a stand alone offence, becoming the second jurisdiction in Australia - after NSW - to do so.

 The Queensland legislation is expected to come into force in 2025 and will carry a maximum jail sentence of 14 years.